<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Professional Movers

-Professional movers are known to work on strict schedules over the summer months, often at premium prices.
-If you decide to DIY move in January or February, chances are their schedules have more availability and there might be room for negotiating fees.
+Professional movers work on strict schedules over the summer months, often at premium prices.
+If you're moving in January or February, chances are their schedules have more availability, and there might be room for negotiating fees.
 It’s common for movers to charge less over the winter and on weekdays.

 Have you considered the benefits of a VA Loan?
 This guide helps you learn about the pros and cons.

-Given a choice, most homeowners would try to sell during the peak summer season.
-But as military homeowners know, it's not always possible to sell a home in May, June, July, and August.
-So, as a buyer, know that during the winter season, most sellers have a significant reason for listing their home and they’re likely motivated by a specific timeline.
-This timeline also allows you to negotiate contract terms like sale price, closing costs, move in dates, and any furnishings you might have your eye on.
+Given a choice, most homeowners would prefer to sell during the peak summer season.
+But as military homeowners know, it's not always possible to sell a home from May to August.
+So, as a home buyer, know that during the winter season, most sellers have a significant reason for listing their home, and they’re likely motivated by a specific timeline.
+This timeline also allows you to negotiate contract terms like sale price, closing costs, move-in dates, and any furnishings you might have your eye on.

-Sometimes (especially for first-time home buyers), it takes effort to see past a gorgeous exterior and focus on the inner workings of the interior of the house.
+Sometimes (especially for first-time home buyers), it takes effort to see past a gorgeous exterior and focus on the inner workings of the house's interior.
 During the warm months, issues with the home are often camouflaged.
-For example, owners can showcase a stunning garden or a sundrenched living room instead of the old, inefficient windows.
+For example, owners can showcase a stunning garden or a sun-drenched living room instead of the old, inefficient windows.

 Over the winter months, however, the weather peels back pretty layers and reveals what’s waiting inside and outside.
 You’ll see how ice and snow affect the house, including snow removal and telltale signs of inadequate attic insulation.

-5) There Are Tax Savings If You Time it Right
+5. Tax Savings If You Time It Right

 If you execute a carefully planned home purchase, you could take advantage of this year’s homeowner-associated tax deductions if you close by December 31.
 The IRS says married home buyers can deduct mortgage interest up to $750,000 from their loan on a first or second home.
 If you file separately or alone, it’s $375,000.
 If you decide to itemize, you can deduct up to $10,000 ($5,000 single or filing separately) of state and property taxes.

-Wintertime home buying has strong appeal for several reasons, from saving money and the option for a longer home search to hiring a team of real estate professionals with extra time to spend on your transaction.
+Winter home buying offers many advantages, including potential savings, more time for searching, and the availability of real estate professionals with ample time for your transaction.
 Military buyers know that timing is a luxury, so learning to take advantage of an off-season move could be a wise investment in time and money.